-UK Research and Innovation’s flagship fellowship scheme: Future Leaders Fellowships is open for applications from business.
-This is the first scheme we have run where business applicants can apply for fellowship funding.
-So how can your business benefit from the …
+A bit of background In August 2019, I co-wrote a blog on UK Research and Innovation's Future Leaders Fellowships (FLF) scheme; the first scheme we have run where business applicants can apply for fellowship funding.
+In that blog, we explored …

 We asked group of investors about some of the common pitfalls that companies encounter when they approach investors and they shared some helpful advice...